qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 minus (\-) is put on J so it's under Underscore, easy to access, and matches the bump on J

-Same Home/End/Page Up/Down cluster as that on Layer 3.
+Same Home/End/Page Up/Down cluster as that on Layer 3

 ### Layer 5

-Reset, Caps lock.
-Base layer switches, RGB backlight controls, Volume controls, and other special functions.
+Brackets

 ### Layer 6

-Brackets
+Reset, Caps lock.
+Base layer switches, RGB backlight controls, Volume controls, and other special functions

 ### RGB backlight